-- Observation—a softer version of Expert and Unexpected Statement, where the writer describes what they’ve seen or believe and allows that may not reflect everyone’s views or experiences.
+- Observation—a softer version of an Expert and Unexpected Statement, where the writer describes what they’ve seen or believed and allows that may not reflect everyone’s views or experiences.

-- Character Profile—the description of a particular person, usually the main subject of the article.
+- Character Profile—the description of a particular person, usually the article’s main subject.

 Entities or ideas

 - Entity-based articles focus on a specific person, organization, or event.
-He found the most popular ways to begin articles about entities are Expert and First-Person Narration, Embedded Journalist, and Thought Experiment.
+He found the most popular ways to begin articles about entities are Expert and First-Person Narration, Embedded Journalist, and Thought Experiments.

-- Idea-based articles are around less-tangible things: trends, arguments, recommendations.
-Jason found that articles about ideas tend start with the patterns of: Story, Unexpected Statements, Event + Context, and Provocative Question.
+- Idea-based articles are around less-tangible things: trends, arguments, and recommendations.
+Jason found that articles about ideas start with the patterns of: Story, Unexpected Statements, Event + Context, and Provocative Questions.

-These categories of topic styles and broad patterns could help your creative thoughts when you come to decide how you will handle a particular story for your organization’s publications or other types of communication.
+These categories of topic styles and broad patterns could help your creative thoughts when you decide how to handle a particular story for your organization’s publications or other types of communication.